 This is where you plan the detail of what content is going to go out on which platforms each day.

-The 2019 Media Diary contains a planner for each week where you can jot down the content you plan to publish on all of your channels.
+The 2020 Social Media Diary & Planner contains a planning template for each week where you can jot down the content you plan to publish on all of your channels.

-If you want to make 2019 the year that your content really starts working for you, drawing in business and converting sales, then the 2019 Media Diary is what you need.
-If you like the idea of more support and accountability, as well as further advice on how to use the diary we’d be delighted to give you that in the Media Diary Owners’ Club.
+If you want to make 2019 the year that your content really starts working for you, drawing in business and converting sales, then the 2020 Social Media Diary & Planner is what you need.
+If you like the idea of more support and accountability, as well as further advice on how to use the diary, we’d be delighted to give you that in the Media Diary Owners’ Club.